Chapter 5. Using quotas and limit ranges

 Adjusting the regeneration time can be helpful for creating resources and determining resource usage when automation is used.

-If a resource is not managed by quota, a user has no restriction on the amount of resource that can be consumed.
+If a quota does not manage a resource, a user has no restriction on the amount of that resource that can be consumed.
 For example, if there is no quota on storage related to the gold storage class, the amount of gold storage a project can create is unbounded.

 For high-cost compute or storage resources, administrators can require an explicit quota be granted to consume a resource.
 For example, if a project was not explicitly given quota for storage related to the gold storage class, users of that project would not be able to create any storage of that type.

-object, defines compute resource constraints at the pod, container, image, image stream, and persistent volume claim level.
-The limit range specifies the amount of resources that a pod, container, image, image stream, or persistent volume claim can consume.
+To define compute resource constraints at the object level, create a LimitRange object.
+By creating this object, you can specify the exact amount of resources that an individual pod, container, image, or persistent volume claim can consume.

 For CPU and memory limits, if you specify a maximum value but do not specify a minimum limit, the resource can consume more CPU and memory resources than the maximum value.